JustinSoflin/IT-Support-Recon-Simulation/README.md

 ### Flag 12 – Outbound Transfer Attempt (Simulated)

 **Objective** <br>
-Identify any network activity indicating an attempt to move staged data off the host.
+- Identify any network activity indicating an attempt to move staged data off the host
+- Succeeded or not, attempt is still proof of intent, and it reveals egress paths or block points

 Queries:
 ```kql